corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/modelling-using-statuses.md

 For simple Smart Contracts there may only be one, implicit status.
 The Smart Contract view works, there's just only one status box with all actions and constraints hanging of that one box.
 {{< /note >}}

-For example, you may wish to represent a smart contract made up of a CashState and CashContract using a single status:
+For example, you may wish to represent a smart contract made up of a `CashState` and `CashContract` using a single status:

  {{< figure zoom="../resources/../resources/cdl-overview-cashstate.png" width="750" title="Click to zoom image in new tab/window" >}}

-This shows a CashState with its properties and participants.
-It then shows the various constraints imposed on that CashState by the CashContract, specifically:
+This shows a `CashState` with its properties and participants.
+It then shows the various constraints imposed on that `CashState` by the `CashContract`, specifically:

  - Which contract commands can be used in transactions.
  - Who must sign the transaction when each command is used.